kestra-io/docs/content/blogs/2023-02-23-techniques-kafka-streams-developer.md

 Here is the last version of our main and only Kafka Stream with many topics 🙉:
 ![Kestra Topology](/blogs/2023-02-23-techniques-kafka-streams-developer/topology.jpg)
 Yes, this is a huge Kafka Stream.
 It was working well despite its complexity.
-But the major drawbacks were :
+But the major drawbacks were:
 - **Monitoring**: All the metrics are under the same consumer group.
 - **Debugging**: Each topic is consumed independently during a crash.
 When a message fails, the whole process crashes.
 - **Lag**: This is the most important one.
 Since Kafka Streams optimize the consumption of messages by themselves, a topic with large outputs could lead to lag on unrelated topics.
 In that case, it is impossible to understand the lag on our consumers.